zsfrancisco/zsfrancisco/README.md

 ![banner github](https://user-images.githubusercontent.com/47479378/89241526-c8f49580-d5c4-11ea-8780-62de11b41c43.jpg)

-I am a Colombian software engineer passionate about helping the community.
+I am a Colombian software developer passionate about helping the community.
 Some technologies that I enjoy working with are: Angular, ReactJS, and recently I am taking a lot of courses because I love learning.

 ## Job